 - Zahorik, P. and F. Wightman, 2001, “Loudness constancy with varying sound source distance,” Nature Neuroscience, 4: 78–83.

-I am very grateful to David Chalmers, Maddy Kilbride, and Shaun Nichols for extensive and helpful comments on drafts of this entry.
+I am very grateful to David Chalmers, Maddy Kilbride, and Shaun Nichols for extensive and helpful comments on previous versions of this entry.